ultide/ultide/readme.md

 * The widget on the right is the `Parameters` widgets and allows you to set various parameters to your operators and links.

+In order to grasp the user interface, here is what you should do if you are new to this.
+1. Double click on the `My Project`
+2. Click on `Custom process`.
+The process should be displayed (see screenshot).
+The process contains three operators ("Load file", "All fields", "Save to file").
+That are connected between them.
+3. You can move inside the process by dragging the mouse and you can zoom in / out using the scroll wheel.
+4. You can move operators by dragging their titles.
+5. Each operators can have inputs (on the left) and outputs (on the right).
+You can outputs by clicking on them and then clicking on an input.
+6. If you click on a link, the `Parameters` widget will allow you to change its color or delete it (you can also use the backspace key for that).
+7. If you click on the operators, the `Parameters` widget will allow you to change its title, delete it, and will also display other parameters depending on the operator.